odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 * Build a custom container image based on the [Egeria docker image](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-deployment/docker/egeria) including the desired connectors, and either placing the required additional files into /deployments/server/lib, or placing them elsewhere in the image and ensuring LOADER_PATH is set
 * Dynamically download or mount the required libraries - and dependencies - when the server platform is set up by the operator, for example through an init job.

-Currently the operator takes the former, simpler approach.
-Therefore specifying a custom container image as part of the platform configuration will often be required.
+Currently, the operator takes the former, simpler approach.
+Therefore, specifying a custom container image as part of the platform configuration will often be required.

 Connectors also often tend to refer to endpoints - for example the location of a Kafka message bus, a server's own address.
-Currently the server configuration document passed to the operator must have correct addresses.
-As yet there is no manipulation or templating of these addresses, though this may change in future.
+Currently, the server configuration document passed to the operator must have correct addresses.
+As yet there is no manipulation or templating of these addresses, though this may change in the future.

 ## Operator Development

 ### Prerelease

  - deploy Egeria platforms with a list of servers
  - uses Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) to store individual server configuration
  - requires the user to use repositories capable of supporting replication (like XTDB)

 ### Still to do for an initial release

  - Helm chart to deploy a complete demo environment (coco pharma) with Egeria operator & XTDB backend.
  - working through the full server authoring lifecycle (alongside Server Author UI & View Services) - including templating of connections which contain host:ip from the authoring environment
  - Evaluating alternative stores of server configuration (at a minimum may need to be a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) as we include auth info - but decided to use ConfigMaps initially for clarity during initial design)